Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments

 \section{Discussion and Conclusions}

 In this paper, we analyzed a secluded DM model where the DM is a Dirac fermion that interacts with the SM through the exchange of a dark photon.
-Within the considered area of parameter space, we find that the regime where the hidden sector is in thermal equilibrium with the SM at the time of DM freeze-out (the ``WIMP-next-door'' regime) is now entirely excluded, from a combination of CMB and direct detection constraints.
+We focus on the DM mass range GeV $\lesssim m_\chi \lesssim 100$ GeV: light enough that DM production in the early universe is dominated by temperatures below electroweak symmetry breaking, and heavy enough for nuclear recoil, rather than electron recoil \cite{DAMIC-M:2025luv}, to dominate direct detection constraints.
+Within the considered area of parameter space, we find that regions above the thermalization floor (the ``WIMP-next-door'' regime) are now entirely excluded through a combination of CMB and direct detection constraints.
 However, there is still interesting parameter space for this model {\em below} the thermalization floor.
 This parameter space can be broadly split into two regimes: one where the thermal history of the model is dominated by an interplay of DM annihilations to dark photons with the out-of-equilibrium production of DM pairs from the SM, which we refer to here as ``out-of-equilibrium freeze-out'', and one where the DM relic abundance is fixed through freeze-in from the SM.